gerarddiaz01/Sudoku_solver/README.md

 - Real-time animated solving
 - Custom puzzle input
 - A extra folder with the same scripts but beginner-friendly with deep in-line explanations
-- A bonus walkthrough on how recursion + backtracking works (because that part was hard to learn for myself)
+- A bonus walkthrough on how recursion + backtracking works (because that part was hard to understand for myself)

 ---

-## Learning Context
+## Learning Context 📚

 Created in May 2025 — this was my most challenging and rewarding Python project so far.
 It helped me cross the bridge between beginner syntax and algorithmic problem solving.